Aperrett/TAF/README.md

 Created in Ruby and using Watir to allow a user to Automate a website using an Excel file and exporting that file in to a XML or CSV file type.

-More details to be added at a later date.
+Please see the Wiki for more details: https://github.com/Aperrett/TAF/wiki

-Thank you :)
+Enjoy and Thank you :)

 <h2>Author</h2>